 return target

-Now consider that the output of this operation, namely the vector of days in which the target was met, represents an intermediate step in another for-loop.
+Consider now that the output of this operation (namely, the vector of days in which the target was met) represents an intermediate step in another for-loop.
 For instance, suppose we have multiple workers, each with recorded performance scores.
 The goal is to summarize each worker's information through a summary statistic.
-In particular, we consider the ratio of the standard deviation to the mean, which expresses variability in units of the average.
+In particular, the ratio of the standard deviation to the mean, which expresses variability in units of the average.

 The result highlights a more general principle: when the same intermediate input is required for multiple outputs, the cost of allocating memory for the intermediate vector tends to be lower than its repeated computation.
 In the example, the reduction is implemented via lazy broadcasting, which internally relies on reduction techniques.
 The rest implement the result via explicit or implicit for-loops, with the intermediate input stored in a vector.